bestplay/Notes/resume.md

 I love new tech, love github, keep eyes on AI and love my baby(i got a daughter in 2013 :)).

+And i can get familiar with any new tech in a week.

 # Experience

 ## C/C++